orchidsoftware/orchid.software/source/en/docs/access.md

 section: main
 ---

-Usually, users are not assigned permissions in the ORCHID application (although this is available), but rather roles.
+Usually, users are not assigned permissions in the application (although this is available), but rather roles.
 The role associated with the permission set, not with the individual user.

 Typically, you manage several dozen permits in a typical business. process.